 - Corporation: A corporation is considered a legal entity, separate from its founders.
 The main benefit is that personal liability is eliminated from the equation.
 A corporation can be taxed, held liable for its actions, and make a profit.

 Studying the existing business structure and determining whether to acquire the assets or the shares of a business is an important first planning step.
-A lawyer can help you find these answers and may be able to advise you with respect to potential liabilities, regulatory requirements and financing strategies.
+A corporate lawyer can help you find these answers and may be able to advise you with respect to potential liabilities, regulatory requirements and financing strategies.

 2. Legal Due Diligence for Buyers

 As a buyer, you will need to conduct a thorough investigation of the business and the seller.
-You can always reduce or better understand the risks in buying a business by consulting a lawyer before you close the deal.
+You can always reduce or better understand the risks in buying a business by consulting a corporate lawyer before you close the deal.
 You should not sign any contract or agreement without a lawyer.

-With the help of a lawyer, you can explore all the contracts that one business possesses to avoid any issues and liabilities, such as leasing agreements, employment contracts and licensing agreements.
+With the help of a corporate lawyer, you can explore all the contracts that one business possesses to avoid any issues and liabilities, such as leasing agreements, employment contracts and licensing agreements.
 Here is a brief look at a few things that should be on your due diligence checklist:

 - Contractual Arrangements